lifeofmatsu/matsu-regex-tutorial/develop/gist-template.md

 ## Regex Components

 ### Anchors
 Anchors are regex signifiers denoting the beginning and end of a line.
-In email validation regex, `^` designates the start of a line, whereas `$` designates the end of the line.
-Put together, these two symbols - the anchors - ensure that the pattern matches the string.
+They are, in fact, special characters that match position within the string rather than content.
+In email validation regex, the `^` anchor designates the start of a line, whereas the `$` designates the end.
+Effectively, these two anchors ensure that the match begins at the start of the string, and ends with the pattern we define, preventing any extra characters before or after the email address.

+Example:
+- `^[a-z]`: Matches a string that starts with a lowercase letter.
+- `[a-z]$`: Matches a string that ends with a lowercase letter.

 ### Quantifiers